hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01e-JSIntro.md

     + reserved names: `boolean`, `if`, `delete`, `var`, `function`, etc.
   + assigning value
     + `=`: the assignment operator
-    + `var myValue; myValue = 78`
+    + example: `var myValue; myValue = 78;`
       + store the value 78 and put it in a variable named "muValue"
       + given an id to a location somewhere in the memory of the computer
-      + using the id "myValue", store 78 into a memory location identified by the name "muValue"
+      + using the id "myValue", store 78 into a memory location identified by the name "myValue"
       + a value able to vary over time if assigning a new value to the variable "myValue", e.g., `myValue = 5;`
     + multiple variables allowed and saparated by ";", eg, `var myNumber1, myNumber2 = 34, myNumber3;`
   + using a variable never assigning a value: error message, eg, `Uncaught ReferenceError: k is not defined`
   + naming conventions
-    + CamelCase notation preferbrown
+    + CamelCase notation preferred
-    + 1st letter is lowercase and each 1st letter of each letter is capitalized
+    + 1st letter is lowercase and each 1st letter of each word is capitalized

 + Constant
   + variables unable to be modified after set